 A better view of the place.

-The effects are felt back in Hyderabad, of course.
+The effects are felt back in Hyderabad.
 Here's a shopping center at Abids, the long-time commercial center.

 Twenty years ago, Abid's looked like this.
 Go back another 50 years and you would have found merchants selling Buicks and English hunting boots, tweeds and fine shotguns.
 This sign, in a style once characteristic of Hyderabad, was removed by the early 1990s.

-On the other hand, if you want a latte, there's no problem.
-(It's better than what you get from you-know-who.)
+If you want a latte, there's no problem.
+It's better than what you get from you-know-who.